top of page

 The only reason SH5 is not electric is because the power density of batteries is too low as yet.
 However, we arguably have a much smaller operational carbon footprint than electric and here's how.

-The argument of electric vs IC engines wins hands-down with automobiles on roads since in IC engines most of the fuel is burning to keep the engine on and not necessarily to move the car efficiently.
-But in the air there's no wastage of energy.
-The added considerations are:
+The argument of electric vs IC engines wins hands-down only with automobiles on roads since in IC engines most of the fuel is burning to keep the engine on and not necessarily to move the car efficiently.
+But in the air there's no energy wasted.
+Further, consider this:

 Screenshot 2024-07-22 at 10.15.58 AM.png